shaynevanasperen/Magneto/README.md

 ## Magneto

-A library for implementing the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), providing of a set of base classes for operations and an _invoker_/_dispatcher_ class for executing them.
+A library for implementing the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern), providing of a set of base classes for operations and a _mediator_/_invoker_/_dispatcher_ class for invoking them.
 Useful for abstracting data access and API calls as either _queries_ (for read operations) or _commands_ (for write operations). `Query` and `Command` classes declare the type of context they require for execution, and the type of the result, and optionally the type of cache options they require for caching the result.
 Parameters are modelled as properties on the `Query` and `Command` classes.

 Define a query object: